Äran-class coastal defence ship

-The 'Äran class' was a class of coastal defence ships of the Swedish Navy.
+The Äran class was a class of coastal defence ships of the Swedish Navy.
 The class comprised Äran, Wasa, Tapperheten and Manligheten.

 Design

 Dimensions and machinery

 The ships of the class were 87.48 m long, had a beam of 15 m, a draught of 5 m, and had a displacement of 3,592 tons.
 The ships were equipped with 2 shaft reciprocating engines, which were rated at 6500 ihp and produced a top speed of 17 kn.

 Armour

 The ships had belt armour of 7 in and 7.5 in turret armour.

 Armament

-The main armament of the ships where two 8.2 in single turret guns.
+The main armament of the ships were two 8.2 in single turret guns.
 Secondary armament included six single 6 in guns and ten 5.7 cm single guns.

+Ships

-ShipsÄran was laid down at the Lindholmens shipyard in Gothenburg and launched in 1902.
+Äran was laid down at the Lindholmens shipyard in Gothenburg and launched in 1902.
 Wasa was laid down at the Bergsund shipyard in Finnboda and was also launched in 1902.
 Tapperheten and Manligheten were both laid down at Kockums Shipyard in Malmö and were launched in 1904.